aedobbyn/postal/README.md

 until they fold into a box shape) or packages, which vary by their weight and dimensions.

+Currently only destinations in the US are supported.

 ### Usage

 Specify a 5-digit origin zip and destination zip, along with the date